andrewheiss/SublimeStataEnhanced/README.md

 * Stata 13 for Windows [has support for Automation APIs](http://www.stata.com/automation/).
 It would be cool to use those instead of temporary files (like how the OS X version of the plugin uses temporary files for Stata 11–12, but the API for 13).
 * There is a setting for the Stata version, but it doesn't do anything yet.
 It would be nice to have run the appropriate command without having almost-duplicate `stata-send-command-move-next-line.sublime-macro` and `stata-send-command-move-next-line13.sublime-macro` files.
 However, I don't see a way to use setting variables in macro files.
-* (*Temporarily taken care of for now by opening the file through Finder instead of Stata on OS X*).
-In the build file, the `osascript ...` command works, but gives the following error: `error "No result was returned from some part of this expression." number -2763`.
-The plugin currently fixes that by wrapping the command in `try` and `end try` commands.
-It would be nice to not have to do that, though.